tomhornyak/SortDesktopIcons/README.md

 ### Prerequisites

-.NET Framework 4.8, Visual Studio 2022 with the ""Microsoft Visual Studio Installer Projects 2022"" extension.
+.NET Framework 4.8, Visual Studio 2022
+Inno Setup to build the installer

 ### Installing

-Build a release version of the solution and the installer will be in SortIconsSetup\Release
+Build a release version of the solution and the installer will be in InnoSetup\Output

 ## Contributing